citusdata/citus_docs/installation/single_machine_docker.rst

 **2. Start the Citus Cluster**

-Citus uses Docker Compose to run and connect containers holding the database master node, workers, and a persistent data volume.
+Citus uses Docker Compose to run and connect containers holding the database coordinator node, workers, and a persistent data volume.
 To create a local cluster download our Docker Compose configuration file and run it

 .. code-block:: bash